 Soaking your summer berries in a vinegar and water solution will greatly extend their freshness.
 It’s a popular tip that actually works very well!
 You can read more here on how to do it and we answered one very common question you’ll want to know the answer to. 😉

-5. Make homemade all-purpose cleaner.
+5. Make a homemade all-purpose cleaner.

 Clean naturally with this easy and effective DIY cleaning idea of mixing white vinegar, water, and essential oils.
 Just grab an empty spray bottle (or buy one on Amazon) and pour equal parts distilled white vinegar and water.
-It’s perfect for the kitchen counters and everyday cleaning.
+It’s perfect for kitchen counters and everyday cleaning.

 You can really spruce up your homemade cleaner by adding in some essential oils.
 Essential oils are a great way to disinfect naturally and they smell amazing!
 For my favorite spray, I’ll add just a few drops of both Tea Tree Oil to disinfect and Lemongrass Oil – both of these scents together smell super clean and refreshing.
 Ahhhh!!!

-6. Steam away microwave mess.
+6. Steam away the microwave mess.

 Fill a microwave-safe bowl with half water and half vinegar and heat for about 4 minutes.
 Carefully remove the bowl and clean the inside of your microwave with a rag.
 This will steam any food stains making the microwave easier to clean.